SerTze/InformationSystems/README.md

 - Weakly connected components

 The two systems compared are Apache Spark GraphX and Apache Flink.
 Performance metrics include average, minimum and maximum query execution time.

+## Project Information

+This is a project/paper developed for NTUA's 9th Semester Course: Analysis and Design of Information Systems.
+The project was developed by Serafeim Tzelepis and Georgios Kyriakopoulos.